MKDonnees/myFirstRepo/ReDAI_EdLowther.md

 - Add an any other comments field (MD)
 - Need to separate training data from output data/results, and consider model more equitably.
 (MD)
 - Is there an easy way to spellcheck GitHub pages?
 (MD)
+- Need to create a dedicated repository for this.
+Within UCL-ARC?

 ### Endnotes